 Christy is past-president of the Georgia Planned Giving Council, past-president of the Association of Fundraising Professionals (AFP) Greater Atlanta chapter, and a member of the Junior League of Atlanta.
 Christy was a board member of AdNet (the Advancement Network for Community Foundations) and is currently on the board of the Atlanta Estate Planning Council, the National Association of Charitable Gift Planners (CGP), and the Association of Fundraising Professionals National PAC board.
 Christy co-leads the National Standards for Gift Planning Success taskforce of CGP.
 Christy graduated from Duke University, earned her J.D. at the University of North Carolina at Chapel Hill and LL.M. in Taxation at the University of Washington.
 Christy is a CFRE Certified Fundraising Executive and a CAP® Chartered Advisor in Philanthropy.

-Kathy Evans brings tremendous depth in finance and operations as AJF’s Director of Operations.
+Kathy Evans brings tremendous experience in finance and operations to her role as Atlanta Jewish Foundation’s Director of Operations.
 A graduate of the University of Pennsylvania, with an MBA from the Goizueta School of Business at Emory University, Kathy launched her career in New York in investment banking, working for Merrill Lynch, and then moving to finance at ABC News.
 Kathy honed her operations experience working for the Atlanta Committee for the Olympic Games.
 She headed up the Staff Accreditation Center, managing a staff of over 100 who processed 30,000 volunteers working on the 1996 games.
 Since then, Kathy has worked in finance for The Weather Channel and the Breman Jewish History Museum.
 She is very active in the city’s Jewish community, serving on the development and film selection committees for the Atlanta Jewish Film Festival.
 She is a member of Temple Sinai and a past treasurer of their preschool board.
 She is married to journalist Jason Evans and is the proud mother of two college-aged sons, Drew and Alec.

 Cindy Weik, is Philanthropic Services Senior Associate for the Atlanta Jewish Foundation.
 Cindy has a long history working in the Federation system.
 She spent 15 years at the Jewish Federation of Greater Miami in the Women’s Division, three years at the Broward County Florida Federation, and 14 years at the Jewish Federation of Greater Atlanta in foundation relations.
 Cindy attended University of Miami.
 When she is not working, she enjoys RV camping with her husband, Glen Lanphear, 20 years retired Navy.
 Cindy is the proud mother of Kristin and the proud grandmother of Mikael and Sophia.